Priyabhunia/pop-up/README.md

 1. Launch the application
 2. Make sure Obsidian is running with the Local REST API plugin enabled
+3. Set your API key in the settings if you haven't already (click ⚙️ icon in the app)
-3. Press `Ctrl+Space` anywhere to show the input box
+4. Press `Ctrl+Space` anywhere to show the input box
-4. Type your note content and press `Enter` to save it to Obsidian
+5. Type your note content and press `Enter` to save it to Obsidian
-5. Press `Esc` to hide the input box
+6. Press `Esc` to hide the input box

 ## Obsidian Integration